IamBikramPurkait/Swaralipi-Music-Player/README.md

 ## Install the Dependencies

-To use this beautiful music player - Musicolet, first you need to make sure, Python 3 is installed in your system.
+To use this beautiful music player - Swaralipi, first you need to make sure, Python 3 is installed in your system.
 To install Python 3 in your system you may checkout Python's official downloads [page](https://www.python.org/downloads/).

 ## How to Run